-If your pet is flying domestically within the continental U.S., Puerto Rico or into Hawaii, has a combined weight (pet and kennel) of less than 100 pounds, and uses a kennel no larger than 36L"x26W"x28H", then they will fly as Priority Parcel Service (PPS).Calculate PPS rates
+If your pet is flying domestically within the continental U.S., Puerto Rico or into Hawaii, has a combined weight (pet and kennel) of less than 100 pounds, and uses a kennel no larger than 36L"x26W"x28H", then they will fly as Priority Parcel Service (PPS).Calculate your PPS rate

 If you transport animals more than once a month, set up an account and apply for a credit account.Create an account